 Great stocking stuffers for sensory play:

-Textured Sensory Fidget Toy– Great for bilateral coordination and fine moor skills.
+Textured Sensory Fidget Toy– (affiliate link) Great for bilateral coordination and fine moor skills.

 Sensory Toys for Calming Input